CloudKlass/Azure-Admin/Instructions/Labs/LAB_01-Manage_Entra_ID_Identities.md

 >**Note:** You may be managing a large number of groups.
 Does your organization have a plan for creating groups and adding members?

-## Cleanup your resources

-If you are working with **your own subscription** take a minute to delete the lab resources.

 ## Key takeaways

 Congratulations on completing the lab.
 Here are some main takeways for this lab: